Notification and Report to the Embassy/Consulate General

 - The original death certificate from the local hospital, with cause of death listed.
 (Note: some funeral homes require the hospital death certificate to be notarized with a Chinese notary public before cremation, or before shipping remains back to the United States).

-- The cremation report from the funeral home (or other documentation relating to the disposition of remains if cremation is not applicable).
+- The cremation report/certificate from the funeral home (or other documentation relating to the disposition of remains if cremation is not applicable).

 - The American citizen’s U.S. passport.